atomashpolskiy/bt/README.md

 ### Custom backends

 **Bt** is shipped with a standard file-system based backend (i.e. you can download the torrent file to a storage device).
 However, the backend details are abstracted from the message-level code.
 This means that you can use your own backend by providing a _data access_ implementation.
-E.g. use a libVLC wrapper and build a home-brewed stream media player.

 ### Protocol extensions